miso-lims/miso-lims/docs/user_manual/type_data.md

 multiple assays.

-The "repeat per timepoint" field indicates whether the test should be repeated for each timepoint received, or a single test is sifficient.
+The "repeat per timepoint" field indicates whether the test should be repeated for each timepoint received, or a single test is sufficient.
 There is normally no need to repeat sequencing of a normal/reference sample, so this field would be set false for a typical normal/reference sample test.

 The "permitted samples" field can be used to control whether to accept work done on requisitioned, supplemental, or any